'RHONY' Bethenny Frankel Calls Out Other Housewives And Their Fake Businesses

 “It doesn’t exist.
 And as a business woman, I am done allowing people to pretend business is easy or have pretend parties to launch products that are fairytales.
 Watch cartoons if you want fantasy.”

-Frankel built her own brand, Skinnygirl from the ground up and knows that business is more than creating a sample and throwing a party for yourself.
+Frankel built her own brand, SkinnyGirl, from the ground up, and knows that business is more than creating a sample and throwing a party for yourself.
 On last night’s RHONY, Singer was celebrating her anti-aging skincare line, and was angry at Sonja for crashing the party with her shoe samples.

 The SkinnyGirl founder continues to throw shade at her #RHONY co-stars (via @toofab) https://t.co/4TiTyMPTOf